What are axial spondyloarthritis (AxSpA) and ankylosing spondylitis (AS)?

 What can I do to help myself?

-There are lots of ways that you can help yourself deal with the pain of ankylosing spondylitis including stretching, trying to be more active and eating a healthy diet.
+There are lots of ways that you can help yourself deal with the pain of AxSpA and AS including stretching, trying to be more active and eating a healthy diet.
 Read more about self-management.

 FAQ about ankylosing spondylitis

-Q. I am HLA B27 positive.
-Does this mean I have AS?
+- I am HLA B27 positive.
+Does this mean I have AxSpA or AS?

-A. Ankylosing spondylitis does run in families but the severity between generations can vary a lot.
-If one of your parents has ankylosing spondylitis, you have a 50% chance of inheriting the B27 gene but this does not mean that you will definitely go on to develop ankylosing spondylitis yourself or that it will be as serious.
+- These conditions do run in families but the severity between generations can vary a lot.
+If one of your parents has ankylosing spondylitis, you have a 50% chance of inheriting the B27 gene, but this does not mean that you will develop AxSpA and AS yourself or that it will be as serious.

-A. Yes, ankylosing spondylitis is associated with several other medical conditions including psoriasis, inflammatory bowel disease such as Crohn’s disease and ulcerative colitis and reactive arthritis which can happen after an infection such as salmonella gastroenteritis.
+- Yes, these conditions are connected with several other medical conditions including psoriasis, inflammatory bowel disease such as Crohn’s disease and ulcerative colitis and reactive arthritis which is arthritis after a type of infection.